 Depending on where your home is, you may be able to take advantage of your existing mobile plan allowances in the USA.

-If you’re from the UK, networks such as Vodafone, EE and Three offer a range of data-roaming plans that you can opt into.
+If you’re from the UK or visiting from the UK, networks such as Vodafone, EE and Three offer a range of data-roaming plans that you can opt into.
 How much of your allowance you can use, and whether there is any further cost will depend on your phone plan.

-If you’re visiting from an EU country, or have a prepaid EU sim card then you may benefit from free roaming within the USA.
+If you’re visiting from an EU country such as Italy, or have a prepaid EU sim card then you may benefit from free roaming within the USA.
 I recommend checking if this is possible as it may save you some cash.

 I hope you found this guide to buying a sim card in the USA useful.
 If you have any queries regarding any of the plans covered, make sure to contact the carrier or visit a store once you are in the USA.